Social and Human Services (AS)

 The mission of the Social and Human Services program is to provide the highest quality education to future and current Human Service Professionals by providing a learning environment that supports the development of culturally competent, compassionate and accountable professionals.
 Our program prepares graduates who are dedicated to the autonomy, dignity, and diversity of the people they serve.

 Graduates of the Program are prepared to work under the supervision of counselors, social workers, psychologists, sociologists and other professionals.
 They may work at hospitals, mental health clinics, residential facilities or community service agencies, serving in many roles that make a positive impact in any community.
-Additionally, graduates can continue on to a bachelor degree program in human services, social work, psychology, gerontology or other related fields.
+Additionally, graduates can continue on to a bachelor's degree program in human services, social work, psychology, gerontology or other related fields.

 Employment in social and human services is projected to grow much faster than the average for all occupations.
 A growing elderly population and rising demand for social services are expected to drive demand.
 Employment and wages data for Human Services are published by the United States Department of Labor's Bureau of Labor Statistics.